What is CBD?

 While the popularity and overall acceptance of CBD have skyrocketed in recent years, state laws on CBD vary widely.
 The most important factors determining CBD legality are whether it is derived from hemp or marijuana and if it is produced by a state-licensed grower.

 Even though hemp contains virtually no THC, the answer to the question, “Is hemp oil legal?” is not that simple.
-CBD derived from hemp is legal in most states.
+As of 2019, CBD derived from hemp is legal nationwide.
 This includes all hemp-derived CBD products like oils, edibles, and ointments.
 However, marijuana-derived CBD does not enjoy the same privileges as hemp.
 In some states, CBD derived from marijuana is completely legal; but in most states, its legality depends on a number of different factors and conditions.

 Where is CBD Legal?

-There are currently nine states where cannabis is completely legal for medicinal and recreational use.
-If you live in one of these nine states, you can use CBD that comes from hemp or marijuana.
-These states are Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Vermont, and Washington.
+There are currently ten states where cannabis is entirely legal for medicinal and recreational use.
+If you live in one of these ten states, you can use CBD that comes from hemp or marijuana.
+These states are Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington.

-As of 2018, there are only four states where all marijuana and marijuana-derived products are illegal.
-These are Idaho, Kansas, Nebraska, and South Dakota.
-If you are in one of these states, it is crucial that you know what kind of CBD extract you are using and where it comes from.
+As of 2019, there are only three states with restrictions on all cannabis and cannabis-derived products.
+These are Idaho, Nebraska, and South Dakota.
+Even though hemp is likely to become more accessible in these territories soon, if you are in one of these states, it is crucial that you know what kind of CBD extract you are using and where it comes from.

-As mentioned before, if you are consuming hemp-derived CBD anywhere in the US, you are in good shape.
-But when it comes to CBD products derived from marijuana, laws vary greatly at the state level.
+As mentioned before, if you are consuming hemp-derived CBD anywhere in the U.S., you have no reason to be concerned.
+But, when it comes to CBD products derived from marijuana, laws vary significantly at the state level.
 If you are not sure about your state’s cannabis laws, navigate through our map to learn more.

 The Agricultural Act of 2014, more commonly known as the 2014 Farm Bill, opened up new doors for the hemp industry by legalizing some cultivation activities that have since allowed the industry to grow in unprecedented ways.

-Following the success of various pilot programs made possible by the 2014 act, hemp is now widely accepted by the public and most lawmakers.
-Earlier this year, the US Senate introduced The Hemp Farming Act in its version of The 2018 Farm Bill.
-Among other things, the act seeks to make hemp an agricultural commodity, give states the power to oversee hemp production, and take away the Drug Enforcement Administration’s (DEA) authority over hemp.
+Following the success of various pilot programs made possible by the 2014 Farm Bill, hemp is now widely accepted by the public and most lawmakers.
+In 2018, the US Senate introduced The Hemp Farming Act in its version of The 2018 Farm Bill.
+Among other things, the act sought to make hemp an agricultural commodity, give states the power to oversee hemp production, and take away the Drug Enforcement Administration’s (DEA) authority over hemp.